appium/appium-desktop/README.md

 [appium.io](http://appium.io) and read our introductory material.

-This app provides a convenient way to download and run the Appium automation server, as well as a tool for inspecting your Android or iOS application.
+This app provides a convenient way to download and run the Appium automation server, as well as a tool for inspecting elements in Chrome/Safari browser and your Android or iOS application.
 Its various capabilities are described in the following sections.

 ### The server start window